echoghi/argilac-cli/README.md

 2. In the "Settings" tab of the alert, add the json `{ type: "BUY", price: "{{close}}" }` to your buy alert and `{ type: "SELL", price: "{{close}}" }` to your sell alert.
 3. In the "Notifications" tab of the alert add the url provided by your ngrok output and append "/route" to the end.

+#### Set up Telegram bot (optional)

+1. Add @BotFather on telegram and follow the prompts.
+You will receive an api key.
+2. Add "Telegram Bot Raw" to receive your unique chat id.
+3. Add your api key as `TELEGRAM_BOT_TOKEN` and you chat id as `TELEGRAM_CHAT_ID` in your env.
+4. Your buys, sells, errors, and insufficient balance (bot is out of gas) notifications will be sent to telegram.
+If you omitted the api key or chat id, telegram notifications will be turned off.

 #### Profit!

 Your bot should now be up and running.
 You can see buys/sells in the server output.
-I recommend also receiving an email straight from TradingView to better keep track.
+I recommend using the telegram bot to keep track of trades, but you can also receive an email straight from TradingView with your alert settings.

 > **Note:** Prices for testnet stablecoin/token pairs may not reflect mainnet reality.
 This makes testing strategies difficult, so I recommend backtesting your strategies on TradingView with pinescript before deploying.
 You can find some sample strategies/indicators in the pinescript folder.